 Also, consider a later start time for the parts of your wedding that will be outdoors, preferably just before or around sunset to ensure lower temperatures and less direct, intense sunlight.
 For example, the cocktail hour for the wedding we coordinate last week started at 7:30pm outside, with sunset around 8:30pm.

 If none of the above is possible, consider renting a tent or some large market umbrellas.

 Give Out Practical Items

 Handheld fans like the ones in the photo below are practical, and they even smell good if you get the sandalwood fans.
 Another idea is to print your wedding ceremony programs in a fan shape where it can do double duty of keeping guests cool while being informative!
-We also like parasols for providing additional shade and some cools towels.
+We also like parasols for providing additional shade or some cooling towels.

 A bucket of sandalwood fans for guests.
 Photo: Baltazar Photography

 Please also be considerate of your vendors, especially musicians.
 Keep them in the shade too as they are often in formal attire.
 The heat can sometimes affect their instruments.
 Bring them lots of water also.
 This applies to bartenders too.